St Maarten Visa and Passport Requirements

 The Schengen visa is not valid for travel to St Maarten.

 Applications for the Caribbean visa are usually processed within 15 calendar days, but processing times vary depending on the country.
-Applications can be made up to 3 months before the intended travel.
+Applications can be made 1 to 3 months before the intended travel.

 Extension of stay

 Visitors who do not require a visa can extend their stay at the immigration office, usually up to a maximum of 180 days.
 You cannot extend the Caribbean visa.